The Crypto Trading Starter Kit

 The profitability of crypto market makers identifies a high-frequency strategy that captures the bid-ask spread and executes rapid arbitrage across fragmented exchange global liquidity.
 The spread represents their primary revenue stream, when a market maker buys Bitcoin at $65,000 (the bid) and simultaneously sells at $65,010 (the ask), the $10 difference multiplied across millions of daily transactions identifies substantial income.
 Exchange rebates reveal a secondary revenue driver that many retail traders overlook; in 2026, major exchanges like Binance and Bybit actively pay market makers to add liquidity through negative fee structures.
 This mechanism means professional firms verifiably profit even when the bid-ask spread itself compresses to near-zero due to competition.
 For detailed strategies on this topic, Arbitrage Trading Crypto: Strategies, Risks, and How to Profit explains how cross-exchange price discrepancies identify profit opportunities.

 Cross-exchange arbitrage identifies the third profit pillar, where market makers exploit temporary price discrepancies between Binance, Bybit, Kraken, and other venues.
 A professional firm might identify Bitcoin trading at $65,000 on one exchange and $65,050 on another, then execute a simultaneous buy-sell to capture the $50 spread.
-Volume rebates at Tier-1 exchange accounts identify the fourth revenue source; firms handling $250 billion monthly verifiably negotiate fee reductions that smaller players cannot access.
+Volume rebates at Tier-1 exchange accounts are the fourth revenue source: the largest desks negotiate fee schedules that smaller players cannot access, and no audited figure for the volume behind those schedules is published by anyone.
 This scale advantage creates a competitive moat, larger firms operate at lower costs and can profitably tighten spreads that smaller competitors cannot match, which consolidates market share among the top-tier players.

 Watch the ‘Market Maker Rebates.’
 In 2026, many top-tier exchanges identify professional providers for fee incentives, verifiably allowing firms to profit even when the spread itself is near-zero.